Paulux06/Flow/README.md

 # flow
-My vocal assistant, like a cheap Jibo (and only in french for the moment because I'm french)
+My vocal assistant, like a cheap Jibo (and only in french for the moment because I'm french) this code is in Python, only snowboy is in c++

 /!\ Warning /!\
 Only work on Linux or MacOS, because I use snowboy for keywords detection and it's not available on Windows yet.